Skip to Main Content

-Some people are born with nails that are curved and tend to grow downward.
+Some people are born with nails that are curved and grow downward.
 Others have toenails that are too large for their toes.
 Stubbing your toe or other injuries can also lead to an ingrown toenail.

 Tests or x-rays are usually not needed.

-To treat an ingrown nail at home:
+Otherwise, to treat an ingrown nail at home:

 If this does not work and the ingrown nail gets worse, see your family doctor, a foot specialist (podiatrist) or a skin specialist (dermatologist).

-If your ingrown nail does not heal or keeps coming back, your doctor may remove part of the nail.
+If your ingrown nail does not heal or keeps coming back, your doctor may remove part of the nail: